The Law in Plain English -

 Even if you’re caught red handed with a tab of MDMA in your pocket, there are many other ways to try and keep your record clean.
 For example, the stop or search may have been illegal and the evidence can get thrown out.

 If you have little to no record you may be eligible for a diversion program that would result in the charges against you being thrown out.
-Long story short, if you are charged with possession of MDMA you should contact a seasoned criminal defense attorney.
+Long story short, if you are charged with possession of MDMA you should contact a seasoned criminal attorney in Pensacola.